-- Note 1: The Company directly held 93.67% of equity interest of OSEP, plus the equity of 6.33% held by the Company's subsidiary (OSE BVI), the equity held in total was 99.99%. - Note 2: OSEP has stopped operation in the fourth quarter of 2011. - Note 3: On January 26, 2021, the Board of Directors of OSEU approved to stop operation and register for cancellation.
-The procedures are currently in process. - Note 4: The financial statements of the entity as of and for the six months ended June 30, 2021 and 2020 were not reviewed by independent auditors as the entity did not meet the definition of a significant subsidiary.
+Note 1: The Company directly held 93.67% of equity interest of OSEP, plus the equity of 6.33% held by the Company's subsidiary (OSE BVI), the equity held in total was 99.99%.

-Note 5: Subsidiary which was established and invested by the Group in January 2021.

-C. Subsidiaries not included in the consolidated financial statements: None.

-- D. Adjustments for subsidiaries with different balance sheet dates: None. - E. Significant restrictions: None. - F. Subsidiaries that have non-controlling interests that are material to the Group: None.
+- Note 2: OSEP has stopped operation in the fourth quarter of 2011. - Note 3: OSEU has stopped operations and cancelled its registration as approved by the Board of Directors on January 26, 2021, and was liquidated in September 2021. - Note 4: The financial statements of the entity as of and for the nine months ended September 30, 2021 and 2020 were not reviewed by independent auditors as the entity did not meet the definition of a significant subsidiary. - Note 5: Subsidiary which was established and invested by the Group in January 2021. - C. Subsidiaries not included in the consolidated financial statements: None. - D. Adjustments for subsidiaries with different balance sheet dates: None. - E. Significant restrictions: None. - F. Subsidiaries that have non-controlling interests that are material to the Group: None.